xeron/danbooru-ruby-grabber/README.md

     `-f tags` could miss some files due to filesystems' filename length limitation.
     -s, --storage DIR                Storage mode (all images in one dir and symlinks in tagged dirs) -f, --filename PATTERN           Filename pattern.
-Supported options: id (default), md5, tags, url (old default)
+Supported options: id (default), md5, tags, url (old default) -d, --directory BASE_DIR         Base directory to save images.
+By default it uses the same location as script

 Authentication:
     This is optional, but recommended since some boards block access without authentication.